Heuchera Villosa vs Americana: What’s The Difference?

 Leaves

-The leaves of these plants are completely different.
+The leaves of these plants are entirely different.
 Heuchera villosa has larger leaves that can reach up to 6 inches across.
-Also, the leaf margin is more serrated and the lobes are less pronounced.
+The leaf margin is more serrated, and the lobes are less pronounced.

 At the same time, Heuchera americana has leaves up to 4 inches across.
-The leaf margin is more wavy and the lobes are slightly more pronounced than those of the competitor.
+The leaf margin is more wavy, and the lobes are slightly more pronounced than the competitor’s.

 As for color, Heuchera villosa usually has leaves of one color.
 They can be burgundy, brown, green, and a few other colors.

 Whereas Heuchera americana has a more complex leaf pattern.
 Its leaves have clearly visible veins and can be dark green, brown, or even black.
-Between the veins, the leaf can be green, silvery or even almost white.
+The leaf can be green, silvery, or even almost white between the veins.
 There are also colored varieties.

 Heuchera villosa, on the other hand, has longer hairs and more of them.
 This is especially true of the underside of the leaves and leaf petioles.
 As a result, the surface of this plant resembles velvet.